-Music plays an important role in the worship and fellowship of Second Presbyterian and for many, it is our rich musical tradition that is a key part of their attraction to the church.
+Music plays an important role in the worship and fellowship of Second Presbyterian Church.
+For many, it is our rich musical tradition that is a key part of visitor's attraction to the church.

 The Handbell Choir is a multi-age ensemble that plays in worship approximately once a month.
 Rehearsals are Wednesday evenings rom 6:15 – 7:00 pm in the Handbell Room.
-The Handbell Choir rehearses a variety of repetoire on the church's three octaves of Schulmerich Handbells.
+The Handbell Choir rehearses a variety of repertoire on the church's three octaves of Schulmerich Handbells.

 The Chorale is open to high school students, college students, and adults in the community who wish to sing an extended choral work with orchestra.
-The rehearsal schedule varies based on the final concert and take place Wednesdays in the Choir Room from 7:15 – 8:20 pm approximately 10 weeks before the concert.
+The rehearsal schedule varies based on the final concert and take place Wednesdays in the Choir Room from 7:15 – 8:15 pm approximately 10 weeks before the concert.
 The Chorale has performed works of J.S.
 Bach, Durufle, Haydn, Schubert, Vaughan Williams and much more.

 Organist and conductor Andrew Peters serves as organist and minister of music at Second Presbyterian.
 He directs the choral groups and handbell choir, plays the church's restored 1965 Schantz organ, and oversees the church's Couts Music Series as artistic director.
 He plays with the St. Louis Symphony as ensemble organist and is assistant conductor of the Metropolitan Orchestra of St. Louis.